 What about DNS leaks and WebRTC leaks?

 Enable DNS leak protection and disable or control WebRTC in your browser settings to minimize leak risks.
-Can Surfshark VPN Be Shared Absolutely and Its One of Its Standout Features: A Complete Guide for VPN Fans
+Getting the best nordvpn discount for 3 years and what to do if its gone: Secure VPN Deals, Tips, and Alternatives 2026

 Do Surfshark logs privacy claims hold up in practice?